github/codeql/docs/ql-documentation/learn-ql/javascript/ql-for-javascript.rst

 -  :doc:`Introducing the QL libraries for TypeScript <introduce-libraries-ts>`: an overview of the standard libraries used to write queries for TypeScript code.

 -  :doc:`Analyzing data flow in JavaScript/TypeScript <dataflow>`: demonstrates how to write queries using the standard QL for JavaScript/TypeScript data flow and taint tracking libraries.

+-  :doc:`Advanced data-flow analysis using flow labels <flow-labels>`: shows a more advanced example of data flow analysis using flow labels.

 -  :doc:`AST class reference <ast-class-reference>`: an overview of all AST classes in the QL standard library for JavaScript.